 VerifiedID@SG requires the administrative contact of a ‘.sg’ domain name to verify the identity and contact information of the registrant.
 VerifiedID@SG is aimed at mitigating the use of fake information associated with a ‘.sg’ domain name registration, which will in turn minimise the abuses of the domain name and further enhance the trust among the users of .sg websites.

-VerifiedID@SG requires all new .sg domain names registered from 2 May 2013 to undergo compulsory verification using SingPass.
+VerifiedID@SG requires all new .sg domain names registered from 2 May 2013 to undergo compulsory verification using SingPass/CorpPass.
 The verification is to be carried out by the administrative contact of a domain name to verify the identity and contact information of the registrant.
 The verification involves two steps:

 (b) click on a “Verify Identity” button. (sample screen shot)